We are a women led nonprofit organization and a peer-support recovery community.

 Crescent Moon Center is a 501c3 nonprofit whose mission is to build a community of support around people recovering from addiction by:

-(1) offering experiential equine-assisted learning
+(1) offering experiential equine-assisted learning and creative arts programs

-(3) developing coalitions and initiatives for addiction recovery support locally, regionally, and nationally
+(4) developing coalitions and initiatives for addiction recovery support locally, regionally, and nationally

 Crescent Moon Center envisions a world where addiction is met with compassion -- where shame and stigma are no longer obstacles to recovery.

 Through advocacy, we give voice to the systemic and cultural barriers that negatively affect people impacted by addiction and facilitate public dialogue that will lead to a shared understanding and change.

 We offer a bridge for people in recovery, a bridge that helps avoid relapse, a bridge to a meaningful and life-fulfilling engagement with community.